What happened to Drones? Where is the drone market heading?

 Eager to get any statistics, we reviewed many drone market estimates and forecasts.

-We found most of them to be based on a questionable analytic fact base.
+We found most of them based on a questionable analytic fact base.

-So, while the FAA data does not cover the international picture, we still believe it to be most representative of what’s happening in the drone market.
+So, while the FAA data does not cover the international picture, we still believe it most represents what’s happening in the drone market.

 The USA drone market is believed to be the most significant and dominant drone market currently.